-Over the past few weeks we have been gifted with fairly pleasant weather, perfect for reviewing some of our outdoor products, particularly electric bikes.
-So when a sparkling Granite Pro was delivered one Monday afternoon, we were itching to give it a go.
+Over the past few weeks, we have been gifted with fairly pleasant weather, perfect for reviewing some of our outdoor products, particularly electric bikes.
+So when a sparkling Granite Pro was delivered on Monday afternoon, we were itching to give it a go.

 The Granite Pro is the ‘all bells and whistles’ model in the Batribike Granite range and comes painted in bright ‘two-tone’ paint, which is absolutely striking and really gives it a very loud introduction when you first see it.

 Based on a mountain bike style frame, the bike has adjustable front shock absorbers with a wide and comfortable sprung seat (with added shock absorber).
 The wheels were black chrome with road tyres on our example.
 The gearing was provided by a 7 speed Shimano ‘quick shift’ system.